How to Become a Project Manager?

-How to become a project manager ?
-Many professionals working in the field of project management ask this famous question to us.
-Therefore we decided to write this article to provide a guide for the professional to grow up their project management career path.
-Actually it is difficult to determine what you should study, what type of experience you need and how to select the industry.
+What qualifications do you need to be a project manager?
+How to become a project manager?
+Many professionals working in the field of project management often wonder about the career path to becoming a project manager.
+Therefore we decided to write this article to provide a guide for the professionals who want to grow up their management career path.
+Actually it is difficult to determine what you should study, what type of experience you need, how to select the industry and what qualifications you need to be a project manager.
 Many types of companies employ project managers to manage projects from construction to healthcare.
 Typically, a PM is responsible for keeping projects on track and organized to meet the organizational goals.
-Before to start, let’s discuss what a project manager does ?
+Before to start, let’s discuss what a project manager does?

 Basically the role “project manager” is a popular role among professionals.
-However do you know who is a project manager and what is the responsibility of him/her ?
+However, do you know who is a PM and what is the responsibility of him/her?

-From this aspect, a PM is responsible of both the success and the failure of the project.
+From this aspect, a PM is responsible for both the success and the failure of the project.

 A PM spends most of his time with managing people, communication and collaboration.

-Basically responsibilities of a project manager include but not limited to the following;
+Basically the responsibilities of a project manager include but not limited to the following;

-- Planning the schedule and budget of the project
+- Planning the schedule and creating the budget of the project

 - Guiding the project team and removing the obstacles